 Key visuals can play an important part in brainstorming, too.
 Initially, you might try listing and note-taking to brainstorm your ideas and get started on your writing.
-For the next step, you might use a key visual such as clustering or a Venn diagram.
+Next, you might use a key visual such as clustering or a Venn diagram.